zvapa/udacity-data-analyst-nanodegree-projects/investigate-a-dataset/README.md

 # Investigate a Soccer Dataset
-To follow through:
+To follow along:

-* Clone this repo
+1. Clone this repo
-* Open the `Investigate a Soccer Dataset.ipynb` jupyter notebook and run the cells
+2. Download the *European Soccer Database database* from Kagle using this [link](https://www.kaggle.com/hugomathien/soccer/data) & unzip in the root folder

-Original database was truncated to retain only the relevant tables.
+3. Open the `Investigate a Soccer Dataset.ipynb` jupyter notebook and run the cells

 ### What I learned